Optical Shock-Enhanced Self-Photon Acceleration: Introduction

-In this Letter, we discover that this novel self-shocked photon acceleration can produce multi-octave spectra extending well into the extreme ultraviolet $(400 \, \mbox{nm} - 60 \, \mbox{nm})$ over $< 100 \, \mu \mbox{m}$ of interaction length.
-A simple short-pass filter can isolate coherent, high intensity $( > 10^{15} \, \mbox{W cm} ^{-2} )$, sub-femtosecond pulses ($ < 400 \, \mbox{as}, \, 9 \times $ temporal compression) from the accelerator output, without the need for post compression.
-Spatiotemporal shaping produces a focal region much longer than a Rayleigh length and allows the peak laser intensity to move through the accelerator at a velocity $v_{g0}<v_f<c$, where $v_{g0}$ is the initial group velocity of the pulse.
-Under these conditions, the intensity peak moves forward within the pulse temporal envelope, such that self-accelerated photons at the back of the pulse catch up to and remain in phase with the intensity peak formed by the un-shifted photons as they come into focus.
-The transverse intensity profile of the pulse has higher off-axis intensity.
-The resulting optical field ionization creates a guiding, radial electron density gradient that dynamically forms just ahead of the central axial density gradient responsible for the photon acceleration.
+When propagating in a homogeneous partially-ionized plasma, a SFF pulse designed such that $v_{g0}<v_f<c$, where $v_{g0}$ is the initial group velocity of the pulse, creates an intensity peak that moves forward within the pulse temporal envelope.
+The last time slice in the pulse envelope comes to focus first in time, ionizing the background medium.
+Photons in this initial focus self-accelerate, increasing in frequency and group velocity.
+These accelerated photons catch up to and remain in phase with the intensity peak formed by the un-shifted, downstream photons that are coming into focus later in time.
+The SFF creates a guiding, radial electron density gradient that dynamically forms just ahead of the central axial density gradient responsible for the photon acceleration.
 Accelerated photons, thus confined near the optical axis, overlap temporally and spatially with other photons of varying frequency.
 This local increase in bandwidth and photon density leads to dramatic self-steepening and elevated amplitude of the main intensity peak.
-The resulting sharpened axial gradient causes faster frequency shifting and more sharpening, which in turn causes even faster frequency shifting.
+The resulting sharpened axial electron density gradient causes faster frequency shifting and more sharpening, which in turn causes even faster frequency shifting.
 Eventually, optical wavebreaking terminates the self-steepening and limits the maximum extent of spectral broadening.

+We discover that this novel self-shocked photon acceleration can generate fully coherent, isolated, $700 \, \mbox{as}$ pulses with continuous, multi-octave spectra extending from the $400 \, \mbox{nm}$ central wavelength of the incident pulse to $< 60 \, \mbox{nm}$ over $< 100 \, \mu \mbox{m}$ of interaction length without the need for post compression.
+A simple short-pass spectral filter, such as an appropriate metal-film \cite{MetalFilter}, can isolate even shorter $350 \, \mbox{as}$ pulses with ideal properties, including near-transform-limited duration and high-focusability.
+Under the conditions simulated, only moderate drive pulse energies of $53 \, \mu \mbox{J}$ and focused intensities of $< 5 \times 10^{16} \, \mbox{W cm}^{-2}$ were required, which would enable the use of a high-repetition rate, table-top driver with existing laser technology in an experimental realization.